-Ideas to improve your creative magazine layout design
+5 Ideas to improve your creative magazine layout designs

 If you are a designer dealing with magazine covers, you would be on the hunt for innovative magazine layout design ideas to deal with the covers.
 It is a challenge for all, and at the same time, you need to manage the high volume of content in the magazine.
 The magazine covers crave for a stylish look as well as information.
 The target audience should be able to make out about the contents by looking at the cover.
-Here are five innovative ways in which you can design the cover of a magazine.
+Here are five innovative ways in which you can accomplish premium quality magazine cover design.

 Texts around images